antoniofull/kaidan/README.md

 How to use it
 =============

-Install [phantomjs](https://code.google.com/p/phantomjs/wiki/Installation) and [casperjs](http://casperjs.org/installation.html).Copy kaidan.js and urls.txt in a folder, open urls.txt and add the pages you want to test, separated in a new line.
+Install [phantomjs](https://code.google.com/p/phantomjs/wiki/Installation) and [casperjs](http://casperjs.org/installation.html).
+Clone the folder, run "npm install", open urls.txt and add the pages you want to test, separated in a new line.

 http://www.lastwebdesigner.com